 Bruschetta Mozzarella is a delicious combination of fresh ripe tomatoes, basil, and mozzarella with a delicate and flavorful taste that is both visually appealing and light, making it a perfect appetizer or easy lunch.

-The flavors of summer are brought back to you with every bite of bruschetta.
+The flavors of summer are brought back to you with every bite of this twist on the Italian bruschetta.
 The soft cheese and tomatoes on the crisp garlic toast are mixed with a homemade olive oil and seasoning dressing.
 This will create one stunning presentation.

 Jump to:

-- The combination of ripe tomatoes, fragrant basil, and milky mozzarella delivers maximum flavor with simple ingredients.
+I love the classic bruschetta, there is something special about the combination of ripe tomatoes, fragrant basil, and milky mozzarella that delivers maximum flavor with such simple ingredients.
+I love that this appetizer takes only 15 minutes; it is such a crowd pleaser.

 Ingredient notes